ajacquey/golem/doc/content/examples/benchmarks/benchmark1.md

 ## Solution

-Given these parameters a constant fluid velocity of $v_x = 3.0 \cdot 10^{-7} \, ms^{-1}$ is obtained.
+Given these parameters, a constant fluid velocity of $v_x = 3.0 \cdot 10^{-7} \, ms^{-1}$ is obtained.
 Initial conditions for pressure and temperature were $p_f = 0.1 \, MPa$ and $T = 0 \degree C$.
 In this benchmark the evolution of the temperature field obtained by the numerical solution is compared with the analytical solution (given by the equations above).
 To compare the results, the temperature evolution according to analytical and numerical results  are plotted at four distinct points along the length of the fractured.

 !media media/examples/benchmarks/heat_transport_fracture_comparison.png
        caption=Comparison of numerical results (red curves) and analytical solutions (black circles) for heat transport in a fracture.
 The figure shows the temperature evolution at different positions along the fracture as a function of time. style=width:50%;

-It can be stated that in this case there is a generally good fit in terms of the temporal evolution of the advective front at all locations of the frature plane.
-The modelled thermal front moves slightly faster than the analytical solution predicts.
+It can be stated that in this case there is generally a good fit in terms of the temporal evolution of the advective front at all locations of the fracture plane.
+The modeled thermal front moves slightly faster than the analytical solution predicts.

 !bibtex bibliography